-- 1 whose action is being challenged and within any other agency authorized to exercise - 2 administrative review. - (b) Filing a petition for reconsideration or a stay of proceedings is not a prerequisite for seeking administrative or judicial review. - (c) A petitioner for judicial review of a rule need not have participated in the rulemaking proceeding upon which that rule is based. - (d) If the issue that a petitioner for judicial review of a rule under this section raises was not raised and considered in a rulemaking proceeding, before bringing a petition for judicial review, the petitioner must petition the agency to initiate rulemaking under Section 317 to take action to resolve or cure the issue or issues that the petitioner is challenging.
-In the petition for judicial review the petitioner must disclose to the court the petition for rulemaking and the agency action on that petition. - (e) The court may relieve a petitioner of the requirement to exhaust any or all administrative remedies to the extent that the administrative remedies are inadequate or would result in irreparable harm.
+- (a) Subject to subsection (e) or a statute other than this [act] that provides that a person need not exhaust their administrative remedies, a person may file a petition for judicial review under this [act] only after exhausting all administrative remedies available within the agency whose action is being challenged and within any other agency authorized to exercise administrative review. - (b) Filing a petition for reconsideration or a stay of proceedings is not a prerequisite for seeking administrative or judicial review. - (c) A petitioner for judicial review of a rule need not have participated in the rulemaking proceeding upon which that rule is based. - (d) If the issue that a petitioner for judicial review of a rule under this section raises was not raised and considered in a rulemaking proceeding, before bringing a petition for judicial review, the petitioner must petition the agency to initiate rulemaking under Section 317 to take action to resolve or cure the issue or issues that the petitioner is challenging.
+In the petition for judicial review, the petitioner must disclose to the court the petition for rulemaking and the agency action on that petition. - (e) The court may relieve a petitioner of the requirement to exhaust any or all administrative remedies to the extent that the administrative remedies are inadequate or would result in irreparable harm.

 This section creates a default requirement of exhaustion, which is generally followed in the states.
 However, the section creates several exceptions to the default rule.
 Subsection (b) requires issue exhaustion in appeals from rulemaking for persons who did not participate in the challenged rulemaking.
 It excuses persons seeking judicial review of a rule who were not parties before the agency from the exhaustion requirement; but, if the issue that they seek to raise was not raised and considered in the rulemaking proceeding that they challenge, then they must first petition the agency to conduct another rulemaking to consider the issue.
 If the agency refuses to do so or if the agency conducts a second rulemaking that is adverse to the petitioner on the issue or issues raised in his petition for rulemaking, then the petitioner may seek judicial review.
 Subsection (d) recognizes the judicially created exception to the exhaustion requirement where agency relief would be inadequate or would result in irreparable harm.
 In some states courts have held that irreparable harm that is a sufficient condition to excuse exhaustion exists only if it outweighs the public interest in exhaustion.
-State courts are free under this section to engage in
+State courts are free under this section to engage in that weighing test.